datadistillr/phone_udf/README.md

 * `getLongitudeFromAreaCode(<areaCode>)`: Accepts an area code and returns its longitude coordinate as type DOUBLE.
 If area code is invalid or not found, returns 0.0.

-* `getBinaryFromAreaCode(<areaCode>)`: Accepts an area code and returns the binary point for its latitude/longitude coordinate pair.
+* `getGeoPointFromAreaCode(<areaCode>)`: Accepts an area code and returns the geolocation point for its latitude/longitude coordinate pair.
 If area code is invalid or not found, returns an empty binary element.